 - Suggested Time: 1:00 - 2:00 PM or 2:30 PM (to allow participation from Canada's five Time Zones)

 - Identify the key audience to reach, organizations and communication venues that would support promotion.

-- Create a promotional blurb, an enticing 4 - 8 sentence description of the Fireside Chat for posting on websites and email broadcasts
+- Create a promotional blurb, an enticing 4 - 8 sentence description of the webinar for posting on websites and email broadcasts

 - Collaborate with CHNET-Works! on reaching the audience with promotional information